Indeed, I am a physicist

 Stefan Schönert is a professor at TUM.
 He is a leading scientist of the CRESST and the GERDA experiments, among others.
 Both are tailored to observe particle events that are to happen absolutely rarely (if at all), but detection would have groundbreaking implications for the field of fundamental Physics.
 A main concern is therefore to scale up the experiments to enhance the discovery probability.
 For the advancement of GERDA with its 38,5 kg detector mass to the new 1000 kg LEGEND experiment, he received a prestigious Advanced Grant from the European Research Council.

 Valentina Mantovani Sarti is a young researcher at TUM.
-As a theorist in the field of nuclear physics, she strives for an understanding of how matter behaves under extreme temperatures and densities.
-Making heavy nuclei clash at almost speed of light as is done in particle accelerators, generates the most extreme conditions that can be achieved on Earth.
-The theory that describes the outcome of these experiments is Quantum Chromodynamics or QCD.
-The respective equations are extremely difficult to solve.
-Valentina is an expert in making the calculations feasible.
+As a hybrid between a theorist and an experimentalist in the field of nuclear physics, she strives for an understanding of how matter behaves under extreme temperatures and densities.
+Colliding heavy nuclei and protons at almost the speed of light in particle accelerators generates the most extreme conditions that can be achieved on Earth.
+Valentina is an expert in analysing and interpreting data from the ALICE experiment at the Large Hadron Collider.

 Thierry Lasserre is a research director at the French Alternative Energies and Atomic Commission (CEA), a guest professor at TUM and a Mercator Fellow of the SFB1258.
 He is an initiator and leading scientist of the Double Chooz experiment studying the conversion of the three known neutrinos into each other.
 With colleagues, he observed a neutrino deficit at Chooz that could be explained by a fourth type of neutrino with light mass.
 To search for it, he received an ERC Starting Grant in 2012.
 Now, he has expanded this hunt to the hypothesized neutrino that is also a dark matter candidate.